-- organizes fundraising campaigns for charities such as "The Smile of the Child", "With Love", "Doctors of the World", "institution Theotokos" etc, - collected and donateed clothing twice a year for the City of Athens Homeless Charity and "Children Villages SOS", - has been offering food to the Homeless Foundation and the Foundation "Galini" since 2013, - has donated hotel equipment to Athens orphanages, - has supported Unicef Hellas by acquiring party gifts for the children from Unicef to ensure provision of financial aid, - In the last 6 years, the Company has supported the global awareness initiative for the prevention of breast cancer through the Race for the Cure- Greece.
+- We organized fundraising campaigns for charities such as "The Smile of the Child", "With Love", "Doctors of the World", "Institution Theotokos" etc, - We collected and donated clothing twice a year for the City of Athens Homeless Charity and "Children Villages SOS". - We offered food to the Homeless Foundation and the Foundation "Galini" since 2013, - We donated hotel equipment to Athens orphanages, - We supported Unicef Hellas by acquiring party gifts for the children from Unicef to ensure provision of financial aid, - In the last 7 years, the Company has supported the global awareness initiative for the prevention of breast cancer through the Race for the Cure- Greece.
 The race takes place annually at Zappion with the support of the Panhellenic Association of Women with breast cancer "Alma Zois".
-The Company's Hotels provide financial support to the Association by covering the costs of participating and donating a symbolic amount for every kilometer run by each collaborator. - has invited children from the "Children Village SOS" to our annual Christmas festivities organized for the children of the Company's employees, - has collaborated with the Hellenic Anticancer Society, - Since 2013, the Company has organized a Cycling Race with the participating of its employees who cover a distance to the Center of Athens, symbolically transporting the message of Voluntary Contribution, Teamwork and Sensitivity.
-This way, the Company helps raise money iUNICEF, thus supporting the organisation.
-On 06/11/2016 the 4th Cycling Race was organized in Oropos and on 23/04/2017 - the 5th Cycling Race in Elliniko. - "Check out for Children" program: Check Out for Children is a partnership between UNICEF and Marriott International, which supports UNICEF Water, Sanitation, and Hygiene (WASH) projects across the world.
-In 2016 UNICEF and Marriott International celebrated 21 years of the partnership and thanked the clients and Associates who together managed to raise over \$ 35 million to improve the standard of living of 4.5 million children.
-Every day 1,400 children die of diseases caused by dirty water and poor living conditions.
-Only 1 dollar could help 9 children have access to clean water for 1 month.
-Check out for Children program offers the clients the opportunity to contribute by adding 1 euro to their account, helping UNICEF ensure clean drinking water and proper hygiene conditions for children and families living in Africa and the Middle East. - The last three years, the Christmas Bazaar has been successfully organized where handmade creations of our collaborators are sold in order to raise money for the support of the charitable work of "The Ark of the World" as well the "Lighthouse for the Blind".
-"The Ark of the World" is a non-profit organization found in 1998 and deals with the care of abandoned children.
+The Company's Hotels provide financial support to the Association by covering the costs of participating and donating a symbolic amount for every kilometer run by every employee. - For the past 4 years (2013 2017), the Company has organized a Cycling Race with the participating of its employees who cover a distance to the Center of Athens, symbolically transporting the message of Voluntary Contribution, Teamwork and Sensitivity.
+This way, the Company helps raise money UNICEF, thus supporting the organization.
+On 06/11/2016 the 4th Cycling Race was organized in Oropos.
+In 2017 on 23/04/2017 the 5th Cycling Race was organized in Elliniko, Voula beach and the 6th Cycling on 29/10/2018 at Schinias beach, gathering money this time for "Children Villages SOS".
+All events were combined with the cleaning of beaches by volunteer groups.